realrussia/train-tickets-gateway-doc/articles/v2-migration-notes.rst

 ====

 #. response/Train
-    * Times of departure and arrival are changed the format to ISO 8601 ('YYYY-MM-DDThh:mm:ss±hh:mm')
+    * Times of departure and arrival have changed the format to ISO 8601 ('YYYY-MM-DDThh:mm:ss±hh:mm')

 #.
-To unauthorized requests system used to redirect to another url, but now it responds with 403 error with message "Authentication Failed.".
+To unauthorized requests the system used to redirect users to another url, however now it responds with 403 error with message "Authentication Failed.".

 .. _deprecations:
 Deprecations
 ====

 request/Person
-  * *citizenship* is softly renamed to *country_of_document* because it more semantically suitable to RZHD requirements
+  * *citizenship* is slightly renamed to *country_of_document* because it is more semantically suitable to RZHD requirements

 .. _amends:
 Amends